CodeHunterDev/com.d4rk.cleaner/README.md

 alt="PayPall"
 height="90">](https://gamejolt.com/@D4rK_S-A-D)

-You're tired of the abundance of phone cleaners on the Google Play Store?
-Tired of them being extremely shady?
-Tired of them doing nothing?
-Tired of ads and ads and ads over ads on your screen?
-Tired of having to pay for nothing?
-Me too.
-But D4rK Cleaner is here to solve this issues!

-There are simply way too many apps out there that claim to speed up your device.
-In reality, they don't do anything.
-D4rK Cleaner only aims to clean your phone by removing safe to delete files, which not only frees up a lot of space, but also improve your privacy and of course your device speed.
-Since D4rK Cleaner removes .log files, which well, log what you do and many more.

-Bugs can be reported here.

 ## Opening Issues :warning:

 > Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
 You can ask for help at [Stack Overflow](https://stackoverflow.com/questions/tagged/android).